If you decide to drive in central Lisbon, you’ll have to worry not only with traffic but also with available parking

 Here’s what you need to know about parking in the city.

-There are parking meters, located throughout central Lisbon, operated by the municipal company Emel.
+There are parking meters throughout central Lisbon, operated by the municipal company Emel.
 The rates for the meters are based on zone pricing, with a maximum allowable parking time limit.
 Parking is charged in 15-minute slots.

 - Green fare: €0.80 per hour with a four-hour time limit

 - Yellow zone: €1.20 per hour with a four-hour time limit

 - Red fare: €1.60 per hour with a two-hour time limit

-Depending on the zone, Lisbon meters are in effect from 9am to 7pm / 1am on week days.
-Some zones have meters in effect on Saturday morning (Sábado in Portuguese) from 9am to 1pm.
+Depending on the zone, parking meters in Lisbon are in effect from 9am to 7pm / 1am on week days.
+Some red zones may have meters in force on Saturday (Sábado in Portuguese) from 9am to 1pm.
 On Sunday and public holidays, they are generally not in effect.
 Enforcement times are usually posted on the meters.

 After you park your car on the street in a metered zone, find the closest meter (coins only).
 Confirm the parking time limit by pressing the green button.
 The printed ticket should be placed visible on the dashboard, inside the vehicle.
-You can also pay by phone using the ePark app (via your phone’s app store).
+You can also pay by card using the ePark app (via your phone’s app store).

 Note that there may be parking spaces for residents only in some parts of the historic Lisbon, or a reserved spot for a person with disabilities.
 To avoid the hassle of a parking ticket and getting towed, always check for any signs before you park your car.